venkovic/julia-recycling-iterative-solvers/README.tex.md

 - `eigdefcg` (`A`::SparseMatrixCSC{`T`}, `b`::Vector{`T`}, `x`::Vector{`T`}, `W`::Array{`T`,`2`},  `spdim`::`Int`)

   Computes iterates of RR-LO-TR-Def-CG (Venkovic et al., 2020), here referred to as eigDef-CG.
 Works as a combination of eigCG and Def-CG.
-The linear solve is deflated as in Def-CG, and approximate least dominant eigenvectors of $$A$$ are computed throughout the solve in a similar way as in eigCG.
-This algorithm is an alternative to the incremental eigCG algorithm when solving for a sequence of systems $$A x_s = b_s$$ with a constant SPD matrix $$A$$ and different right-hand sides $$b_s$$.
-This algorithm should be the method of choice when solving a sequence of linear systems of the form $$A_s x_s = b_s$$ with correlated SPD matrices $$A_1$$, $$A_2$$, ...
+The linear solve is deflated as in Def-CG, and approximate least dominant eigenvectors of $A$ are computed throughout the solve in a similar way as in eigCG.
+This algorithm is an alternative to the incremental eigCG algorithm when solving for a sequence of systems $A x_s = b_s$ with a constant SPD matrix $A$ and different right-hand sides $b_s$.
+This algorithm should be the method of choice when solving a sequence of linear systems of the form $A_s x_s = b_s$ with correlated SPD matrices $A_1$, $A_2$, ...
 Examples are shown in the `jldoctest` for each type of problem.

   Inputs: